ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-header/readme.md

 Use the `applicaton` type header for applications and subsites outside of the main ontario.ca website.

+Use the `serviceOntario` type header for ServiceOntario sites/apps.
+This type is for use by ServiceOntario teams only.

 ## Usage guidance

 Please refer to the [Ontario Design System Ontario.ca header](https://designsystem.ontario.ca/components/detail/ontario-header.html) for current documentation guidance for the Ontario.ca header.

 Please refer to the [Ontario Design System Application header](https://designsystem.ontario.ca/components/detail/application-header.html) for current documentation guidance for the Application header.

+Please refer to the [Ontario Design System ServiceOntario header](https://designsystem.ontario.ca/components/detail/service-ontario-header.html) for current documentation guidance for the ServiceOntario header.

 ## Configuration